-Combine flour and salt, then rub the shortening in.
+- Combine flour and salt, then rub the shortening in.
 Mix the egg into the water, then add to the flour and shortening mixture, mix well until dough is moist and will hold its shape.
 Chill.

-Chalupas before filling© Denzil Green
+- Chalupas before filling© Denzil Green

-Form into a long narrow strip, and cut into 18 to 20 pieces.
+- Form into a long narrow strip, and cut into 18 to 20 pieces.
 Flatten each piece, using your thumb to make a depression in the middle and your fingers to make ridges all around the outside.
 In effect, they will look like canoes that a kid would have made out of clay.

-Deep fry until crisp; fill with a filling such as guacamole, refried beans, etc.
+- Deep fry until crisp; fill with a filling such as guacamole, refried beans, etc.

-You won't need to overwork this dough, but just as a note of interest, because masa harina doesn't have any gluten, like wheat flour does, you don't have to worry about it getting tough.
+You won't need to overwork this dough, but just as a note of interest, because masa harina doesn't have any gluten, as wheat flour does, you don't have to worry about it getting tough.